rabbitmq/rabbitmq-website/site/memory-use.md

 ## <a id="strategies" class="anchor" href="#strategies">Total Memory Use Calculation Strategies</a>

 RabbitMQ can use different strategies to compute how much memory a node uses.
 Historically, nodes obtained this information from the runtime, reporting how much memory is used (not just allocated).
 This strategy, known as `legacy` (alias for `erlang`) tends to underreport and is not recommended.

 Effective strategy is configured using the `vm_memory_calculation_strategy` key.
+There are two primary options:

-`rss` uses OS-specific means of querying the kernel to find RSS (Resident Set Size) value of the node OS process.
+ * `rss` uses OS-specific means of querying the kernel to find RSS (Resident Set Size) value of the node OS process.
 This strategy is most precise and used by default on Linux, MacOS, BSD and Solaris systems.
 When this strategy is used, RabbitMQ runs short lived subprocesses once a second.

-`allocated` is a strategy that queries runtime memory allocator information.
+ * `allocated` is a strategy that queries runtime memory allocator information.
 It is usually quite close to the values reported by the `rss` strategy.
 This strategy is used by default on Windows.

 The `vm_memory_calculation_strategy` setting also impacts memory breakdown reporting.
 If set to `legacy` (`erlang`) or `allocated`, some memory breakdown fields will not be reported.
 This is covered in more detail further in this guide.

-The following config example uses the `rss` strategy:
+The following configuration example uses the `rss` strategy:

 <pre class="lang-ini">
 vm_memory_calculation_strategy = rss